 Here are some ways Yann LeCun’s wealth has come from:

-1. Meta (Facebook) Salary & Compensation
+1. Meta (Facebook) Salary and Compensation

 Yann LeCun has served as the Chief AI Scientist at Meta since 2013.
 While exact figures aren’t disclosed, senior AI leaders at Meta typically earn: